A recipe for your financial freedom

 1. Minimize your cost of living

-2. Save and invest as much as possible
+2. Save and invest aggressively

-1. EasyEquities is the best platform for this.
+1. You can use EasyEquities for this.

 2. Diversify (spread out) your investments to reduce overall volatility.